Optimal Satellite Constellation Configuration Design: A Collection of Mixed Integer Linear Programs: Constellation Configuration Design Optimization Problem Formulations

-To construct $\bm{V}$, we propagate orbital slot $j$ using its initial position and velocity vectors, as defined at epoch $t_1$, throughout the mission planning horizon.
-At each time step, we apply visibility masking and encode the corresponding Boolean visibility state $V_{tjp}$.
-The use of a Boolean parameter to encode visibility states allows the user to select any desired orbital propagator and to adopt either custom or commercial off-the-shelf satellite-target access computation algorithms.
+To construct $V_{tjp}$, we propagate orbital slot $j$ throughout the mission horizon, we apply visibility masking and encode the corresponding Boolean visibility state $V_{tjp}$ over target $p$ for each time step $t$.
+The orbit propagation and the visibility computation can be implemented by adopting a custom or commercial off-the-shelf propagator (\textit{e.g.,} STK's \texttt{HPOP} \cite{STK}, MATLAB's \texttt{propagateOrbit} \cite{MATLAB}) and satellite-target access computation algorithms (\textit{e.g.,} MATLAB's \texttt{access} \cite{MATLAB}), respectively.

-In this paper, we present a collection of mathematical formulations to tackle various constellation configuration design optimization problems in MILP fashion.
-All problems are built on the concept of orbital slots and share binary decision variables $x_j$, defined as:

-It is assumed that satellites do not change orbital slots during the mission time horizon.
-The optimal decision variable vector $\bm{x}^\ast$ (where the asterisk indicates optimality), also referred to as optimal constellation pattern vector, is the set of orbital slots occupied by satellites and is a subset of $\mathcal{J}$.
-Consequently, $\bm{x}^\ast$ is used to construct the optimal constellation configuration.